-Seated DB Curls are a great finisher at the end of a tough workout.
+Seated Dumbbell Curls are a great finisher at the end of a tough workout.
 Of course, almost any biceps exercise is a great finisher at the end of a workout.

 In this guide, I’m going to teach you how to do Seated Dumbbell Curls, what muscle groups they work and a few alternatives in case you need them.